OpenDataAlex/process_tracker/docs/source/python/process_tracker.rst

 It is recommended that the number of records be determined on a per extract file or a cumulative total before setting the record count.

+Dataset Types
+*************

+Dataset types are high level categories for the type(s) of data the process and ancilliary objects like extracts, sources/targets, source objects/target objects, etc. can be associated to.
+Once the variable dataset_types is set there is nothing else required to associate the process and other entities associated to the process to the dataset type(s).

 Tracking Process Sources
 ************************